Universal RCFT Correlators from the Holomorphic Bootstrap: Wronskian method for RCFT correlators: multi-component primaries

 This theory has a single primary field of dimension $h_A=\sfrac14$ in the doublet representation of SU(2) and fusion rules $\phi_A\times \phi_A=\II$.
 Thus there must be a ``spurious'' primary, as was the case for the Ising model considered earlier.
 From \eref{hbsolv} we see that $h_B=1-\frac{N}{3}$.
 Now since a spin-$\half$ primary fuses with itself into two representations, of spin 0 and spin 1 respectively, we have the possibility of $n=0$ and $n=1$.
 It follows that $N=1$ and the spurious primary has dimension $h_B=\sfrac23$.
 Inserting $h_A=\frac14$ and $N=1$ in \eref{gensol} and \eref{normdegreal} gives: \be

 \ee We see that for the allowed values $n=0,1$, the normalisation factor vanishes.
 This means that the second block decouples and we have only a single conformal block for each $n$, namely $f^{(n)}_1(z)$, as expected from the fusion rules.
 Note that if we had instead assumed $N=0$ or $N=2$, this decoupling would not have taken place, confirming that we must have $N=1$.
+The surviving blocks can be written in terms of elementary functions as: \be